Result Files Description

 df <- read_feather('sample_vcf.dosage.feather')

-• Filter in the UI first before downloading for Excel exploration - annotation files can be too large for spreadsheets
+Filter in the UI first before downloading for spreadsheet work — annotation files can be too large to open directly.

-• Check QC files to identify potential sample quality issues
+Check QC files to identify potential sample quality issues before running downstream analyses.

 Next Steps